John Winchester (Supernatural): The Winchesters

 On March 23, 1972, John returns home from the Vietnam War and meets Mary Campbell.
 Having received a letter from his long-missing father Henry, John is drawn to a Men of Letters clubhouse in Lawrence, Kansas where Mary saves him from a demon.
 In the clubhouse, John learns that his father is a Man of Letters and becomes involved in Mary's hunt for her missing father Samuel who was after a magical box that can trap and destroy monsters.
 Introduced to the world of the supernatural, John quickly becomes enamored with both hunting and Mary, helping her to find the box in a New Orleans cemetery and slaying a loup-garou watchdog.
 Now aware of the dangers of the world, John decides to become a hunter, telling his mother that he feels that he was born for "saving people, hunting things," which would later become the basis of the Winchester family's motto.
 With the threat of the Akrida preparing to invade the Earth, John joins Mary and his new friends Latika, Carlos and Ada in searching for Samuel and stopping the Akrida.

 John and his friends, dubbed the Monster Club, continue hunting for the Akrida and the missing Samuel, coming up against rare monsters from other cultures such as La Tunda and Bori Baba.
-John's hunting puts him at odds with his mother who fears losing him like she had lost Henry while he continues to grow closer to Mary.
-John is also reunited with his ex-fiancé Betty, now a Lawarence cop, having apparently ended their relationship before he left for Vietnam.
+John's hunting puts him at odds with his mother, who fears losing him like she had lost Henry, while he continues to grow closer to Mary.
+John is also reunited with his ex-fiancée Betty, now a Lawrence cop, having apparently ended their relationship before he left for Vietnam.
 The Bori Baba case brings them back together and they make amends, parting amicably with Betty returning his engagement ring and asking to remain friends.
-John later faces the Celtiberian deity Mars Neto who heals John's war scars and states that John can be molded into the perfect weapon for the war with the Akrida.
+John later faces the Celtiberian deity Mars Neto, who heals John's war scars and states that John can be molded into the perfect weapon for the war with the Akrida.